Seagate/cortx/doc/Cluster_Setup.md

 # CORTX v1.0 Virtual Clusters Setup

-This is a step by step guide to get CORTX virtual clustur setup ready.
+This is a step by step guide to get CORTX virtual cluster setup ready.

 ## 1. Single-node setup